spaceitup/checkout-android/README.rst

     PaymentTheme.Builder builder = PaymentTheme.createBuilder();
     builder.setPaymentListTheme(R.style.CustomTheme_Toolbar);

-The basic example application contains an example themes.xml file that defines a custom theme for the android-sdk and it can be found by clicking here.
+The example-basic app contains a `themes.xml <./example-basic/src/main/res/values/themes.xml>`_ file that contains the custom theme for the PaymentList.

 Theming ChargePayment screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar to the theming of the PaymentList, the ChargePayment screen can also be themed by creating a custom theme and setting it in the PaymentTheme class.
+Similar to the theming of the PaymentList, the ChargePayment screen can also be themed by creating a custom theme and setting it in the PaymentTheme.
+Unlike the PaymentList, the ChargePayment screen does not contain a toolbar and therefor the custom theme should not contain theming of a toolbar.

 Code sample how to create and set a custom ChargePayment theme:

 .. code-block:: java

     PaymentTheme.Builder builder = PaymentTheme.createBuilder();
-    builder.setChargePaymentTheme(R.style.CustomTheme);
+    builder.setChargePaymentTheme(R.style.CustomTheme_NoToolbar);

-An example themes.xml file can be found in the basic example application.
+The same `themes.xml <./example-basic/src/main/res/values/themes.xml>`_ file in the example-basic app contains also the custom theme without toolbar.

 Grouping of Payment Methods